MariuszKaminski/Milestone_Project_4v2/README.md

     2. As a Frequent User, I've been able to quickly update the just by clicking an item in the list and inputing figures in appropriate field.

 ### Further Testing
 -   Black box testing schedule.
-[View](https://docs.google.com/document/d/1Xp4ro9cAy7-rdSsMTUlwHNvY8mwdun3R/edit?usp=sharing&ouid=113273292568686929472&rtpof=true&sd=true)
+[View](https://docs.google.com/document/d/1Jl3OG22ZebmyAGIBUtjNv4lRYiGg8pyabqFY4PEP0jc/edit?usp=sharing)
 -   The website was tested on Google Chrome, Internet Explorer and Microsoft Edge.
 -   The website was viewed on a variety of devices such as Desktop, Laptop and Android phone.
--   A large amount of testing was done to ensure that all pages were linking correctly.
+-   Testing included checking that all pages were linking correctly.

 ### Known Bugs

--   Decrease and increase stock items fields need to be clicked near the bottom edge otherwise they can't be accessed.
+-   Webhooks in Stripe showing error.
+-   Html markup validation throws 'double ID' error.
+-   The website fails to sent out email order confirmation.

 ## Deployment